s39674/Image2schematic/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://makeapullrequest.com)

-**Image2schematic** is a Python program that aims to provide a reliabe tool for everyone to extract PCB schematics from images using Computer Vision.
+**Image2schematic** is a Python project that aims to provide a reliable tool for everyone to extract PCB schematics from images using Computer Vision.
 Any help is greatly appreciated!

 We use `OpenCV` (https://opencv.org/) for image detection and modification and `skidl` (https://github.com/devbisme/skidl) for building out a schematic.